 Thoracic Malignancy Steering Committee

-The TMSC functions to harmonize an efficient, cost-effective, science-driven, and transparent process that will identify and promote the "Best Science" in clinical research of lung and other thoracic malignancies by addressing the design and prioritization of phase 3 trials and large phase 2 studies in chest malignancies.
+The NCI Thoracic Malignancy Steering Committee (TMSC) was established in 2008.
+At monthly meetings, the TMSC addresses the design, prioritization, and evaluation of concepts for phase 2 and phase 3 clinical trials in chest malignancies.
 In addition to focusing on lung cancer, the TMSC addresses oncology trials in other thoracic sites, such as mesothelioma.
-Esophageal cancer trials are reviewed by the Gastrointestinal Cancer Steering Committee.
+Carcinoid tumor (functional and non-functional) and esophageal cancer trials are reviewed by the Gastrointestinal Steering Committee.
+View the TMSC member roster.

-Clinical Trials Planning Meetings (CTPMs)
+Clinical Trial Planning Meetings (CTPMs)

-- Strategies for Integrating Biomarkers into Clinical Development of New Therapies for Lung Cancer – February 2012
+Strategies for Integrating Biomarkers into Clinical Development of New Therapies for Lung Cancer